SixArm/unix-shell-script-kit/README.md

 ### array_n

-array_n: get the array number of fields a.k.a. length a.k.a. size.
+Get the array number of fields a.k.a. length a.k.a. size.

 ```sh
 set -- a b c d